Topic

 3.4.2 Extended control

-e) in cases of doubt about whether the person is the same as the person pictured in the travel document
+- When there is doubt about whether the foreign national is the person pictured in the travel document

-4. Work following the control of persons and documents
+4. Work following control of persons and documents

 The role of the police

-The police must fill in the checklist for control of persons and documents carried out by the police (external link, requires login).
+The police shall do this by registering the result of the document control in the administrative system, also when it has not been possible to reach a conclusion.
 It must also be stated whether the document, or photos for facial comparison, has been sent to the Norwegian ID Centre, the NPIS or Kripos.
-If the application has been forwarded to the UDI before the police have received the results of the document control or the facial comparison, this must be stated in the forwarding letter to the UDI.
-The checklist shall be scanned together with the document that has been checked.
-The Norwegian ID Centre has published a guide for scanning of ID documents which the police are asked to comply with.
+Deviations in the submitted document must be registered in accordance with Appendix 2 "Avviksliste for identitetsdokumenter".
+If the application has been forwarded to the UDI before the police have received the results of the document control or the facial comparison, this must also be stated in the submission to the UDI.

 The role of the foreign service missions